Sara-Sundin/SizeMeApp/README.md

 - W3C HTML Validator
 - W3C CSS Validator
 - JSHint Validator
+- CI Python Linter

 ## Testing with Django
 I have used Django's built-in testing framework to ensure the application's stability and functionality.
-Automated tests cover models, views, and forms and are located in the repository under each app, following the format test_forms.py or other relevant names.
+Automated tests cover models, views, and forms and are located in the repository's root in a folder called tests, following the format test_blog_forms.py or other relevant names with reference to the app tested.
 Django's framework is effective for automated testing as it provides an integrated test client, database isolation, and built-in assertions, allowing tests to simulate real user interactions and detect issues before deployment.

 ## Bugs and Fixes
 Here I have recorded some issues that I spent excessive time solving with the solutions documented in the test file [TESTING.md](TESTING.md).